 Endowed Summer Fellowship for Archival Work in English Studies

-• A 750-1000 word student-written research statement discussing the plan to conduct research in a specific archive over the summer, and how it will significantly advance progress toward a degree;
+- A student-written proposal (750-1000 words) discussing the plan to conduct research in a specific archive over the summer, and how it will significantly advance progress toward a degree;

-• A letter of support from the student's advisor, describing the accomplishments and intellectual promise of the student.
+- Letter of support from the student’s academic advisor describing the accomplishments and eligibility of the student.
+2-page limit (Advisor to submit separately).

 Award Recipients